PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 | Linux         | &#9745; | &#9744; | &#9745;              |
 | Windows < 10  | &#9744; | &#9745; | &#9745;              |
 | Windows >= 10 | &#9745; | &#9745; | &#9745;              |

+- SSH is one of the most important functions.
+It allows you to control a remote machine, all using the command line

+### EC2: Instances Purchasing Options

+- **On-demand instances:** short workload, predictable pricing, pay by second
+- **Reserved (1 & 3 years)**:
+  - Reserved Instances - long workloads
+  - Convertible Reserved Instances - long workloads with flexible instances
+- **Savings Plan (1 & 3 years)** - commitment to an amount of usage, long workload
+- **Spot Instances:** short workloads, cheap, can lose instances (less reliable)
+- **Dedicated Hosts:** book an entire physical server, control instance placement
+- **Dedicated Instances:** no other customers will share your hardware

+**(The discount % in the following section changes frequently and they aren't essential to passing the AWS Cloud Practitioner Exam)**

+### EC2: On Demand

+- Pay for what you use:
+  - Linux or Windows - billing per second, after the first minute
+  - All other operating systems - billing per hour
+- Has the highest cost but no upfront payment
+- No long-term commitment
+- Recommended for **short-term** and **un-interrupted workloads**, where you can't predict how the application will behave

+### EC2: Reserved Instances

+- Up to 72% discount compared to On-demand
+- You reserve specific instance attributes (Instance Type, Region, Tenancy, OS)
+- **Reservation Period** - **1 year** (+discount) or 3 years (+++discount)
+- **Payment options** - No Upfront (+), Partial Upfront (++), All Upfront (+++)
+- **Reserved Instance's Scope** - Regional or Zonal (reserve capacity in an AZ)
+- Recommended for steady-state usage applications (think database)
+- You can buy and sell in the reserved instance marketplace
+- **Convertible Reserved Instance**
+  - Can change the EC2 instance type, instance family, OS, scope, and tenancy

+### EC2: Savings Plan

+- Get a discount based on long-term usage (up to 72% - same as RIs)
+- Commit to a certain type of usage ($10/hour for 1 or 3 years)
+- Usage beyond the EC2 savings plan is billed at the on-demand Prices
+- Locked to specific instance family & AWS region
+- Flexible across:
+  - Instance size
+  - OS
+  - Tenancy (Host, Dedicated, Default)

+### EC2: Spot Instances

+- Can get a discount of up to 90% compared to on-demand
+- Instances that you can "lose" at any point in time if your max price is less than the current spot price
+- The **MOST cost-efficient** instances in AWS
+- **Useful for workloads that are resilient to failure**

+  - Batch jobs
+  - Data analysis
+  - Image processing
+  - Any **distributed** workloads
+  - Workloads with a flexible start and end time

+- **NOT suitable for critical jobs or databases**

+### EC2: Dedicated Hosts

+- A physical server with EC2 instance capacity fully dedicated to your use
+- Allows you to address **compliance requirements** and **use your existing server-bound software licenses** (per-socket, per-core, per-VM software licenses)
+- Purchasing options:
+  - **On-demand** - pay per second for active Dedicated Host
+  - **Reserved** - 1 or 3 years (no upfront, partial upfront, all upfront)
+- The most expensive option
+- Useful for software that has a complicated licensing model (BYOL - bring your own license)
+- Or for companies that have strong regulatory or compliance needs